moxystudio/react-native-with-moxy/docusaurus/docs/what-is-included/available-scripts.md

 Runs the iOS app in debug mode.

 This script will launch the app on the first available simulator it is found.
 You can override this behavior by passing the argument `--simulator <simulator name>` where `simulator name` can be obtained from the output of `list:ios:simulators` script.
-If you wish to run the app on an actual device, make sure you have a device connected and execute the script as is.
+If you wish to run the app on an actual device, make sure you have a device connected and execute the script passing the argument `--device`.

 ## `npm run start:ios:prod`

 Runs the iOS app in release mode.

 This script will launch the app on the first available simulator it is found.
 You can override this behavior by passing the argument `--simulator <simulator name>` where `simulator name` can be obtained from the output of `list:ios:simulators` script.
-If you wish to run the app on an actual device, make sure you have a device connected and execute the script as is.
+If you wish to run the app on an actual device, make sure you have a device connected and execute the script passing the argument `--device`.

 ## `npm run start:android:dev`